Professional Development Opportunities

 Every child is unique with his or her own individual needs.
 At ATN we understand that like each child, each classroom, each school and each school district is unique and has specific needs.
 Our TSS Team is ready to work with you to develop a training program that meets your unique needs.
-We can provide a one-hour overview of the impact of trauma on children and one- and two-day professional development trainings.
-We can assist in the strategy and implementation of a schoolwide trauma-sensitive plan through consultation and a train-the-trainer model.
+We can provide a one-hour overview of the impact of trauma on children and one- and two-full day professional development trainings.
+We can assist in the strategy and implementation of a school-wide trauma-sensitive plan through our train-the-trainer model.
 We also offer ongoing consultation.

 Our goal is to provide what you need to create a Trauma-Sensitive School program while recognizing that becoming trauma-sensitive is a process more than a destination.

 - Be aware of the different types of childhood trauma and their prevalence.

 - Realize the impact of trauma on a child’s neurobiology and the influence of this atypical neurobiological development on learning and social/emotional growth.

 - Recognize learning challenges and behaviors that are a result of trauma, and develop plans for addressing them in a trauma-sensitive way through mindfulness practices, resiliency development and executive function support.

 - Understand how trauma-informed care fits into the Universal Design for Learning.

 - Create a goal statement that reflects your vision for trauma-sensitive education.

 - Identify programs and curriculum currently in place that support children with trauma exposure.

 - Develop action plans for trauma-informed care in all three tiers of response.